xiaoxianyu-office/mm/Items/Attributes.md

 **AttackSpeed: \[number\]**

 -   Handles the attack speed or cooldown time of the item.
 Only does something when used on weapons.
 -   Using this attribute will override the original attack speed value of the item.
 Base item attack speed and custom attack speed do not stack.
-See [Common Items](/items/Common Item Id's) for a list of base attack speed values.

 **Armor: \[number\]**